 All aggregated data is subsequently processed and analysed with Google Analytics.
 These statistics provide us with crucial information on the usage of our site and they allow us to improve the structure, navigation and content and thus your user experience.
 All statistics and reports are always anonymous and can never be traced back to individual visitors.

-With the Facebook Conversion Pixel we monitor the sales channel in the (rare) case we use a Facebook advert.
-This third-party cookie allow us to monitor and adapt our advert when needed.
+With the Facebook Conversion Pixel, we monitor the sales channel in the (rare) case we use a Facebook advert.
+This third-party cookie allows us to monitor and adapt our advert when needed.
 The information is not stored by 30CC, only added to the Facebook profile of the individual visitor.

 By the way the internet and websites function, we do not always control the third-party cookies that are being included in our webpages.
 This is specifically the case when we embed elements such as texts, documents, images or films.

 Should you encounter a third-party cookie on our website that does not fall under the categories mentioned above, please let us know.
 Or contact the third-party directly and ask them which cookies they install, to what purpose and how your privacy is being protected.